-be based on the overall utility it can provide as an indicator for the total load reductions needed.
 Review Elements: The document should include an expression of the TMDL in terms of a daily load.
-However, the TMDL may also be expressed in temporal terms other than daily (e.g., an annual or monthly load).
-If the document expresses the TMDL in additional "non-daily" terms the document should explain why it is appropriate or advantageous to express the TMDL in the additional unit of measurement chosen.
+How TMDL may also be expressed in temporal terms other than daily (e.g., an annual or more if the document expresses the TMDL in additional "non-daily" terms the document show why it is appropriate or advantageous to express the TMDL in the additional unit of me chosen. nthly load). ould explain

-Recommenda ition: Approve ☐ Partial Approva l Disapprove Insufficient Information
+Recommenda ition: Approve Partial Approval ☐ Disapprove ☐ Insufficient Information